Wisconsin Suffragists

 - Served as WWSA “office manager” in Milwaukee

-- Wrote suffrage directory and brief history of WI movement 1884
+- Wrote suffrage directory and brief history of Wisconsin movement in 1884

 Robinson, Emma